The Ensemble Theatre: The theatre building

-The Ensemble building, with its glass-enclosed lobby, hosts three stages located in the heart of Midtown, where a METRORail stop bears its name, Ensemble/HCC station, an honor shared with the nearby Houston Community College ("HCC").
+The Ensemble building, with its glass-enclosed lobby, hosts three stages located in the heart of Midtown, Houston Midtown, where a Metro Rail stop bears its name, Ensemble/HCC station, an honor shared with the nearby Houston Community College Houston ("HCC").
 The facility includes a main stage auditorium with seating for 200, an arena stage that seats 125, and a grand performance hall that accommodates 500 people.

 The company

 Each year the theatre presents a repertoire of critically acclaimed dramas, comedies and musicals that demonstrates the artistic ability of more than 250 professional local, regional and national artists and support staff.
 A non-profit organization, the Ensemble Theatre also has an educational touring program and a summer young performers training program.

 The Ensemble's mission is to preserve African-American artistic expression.
 To do so, it collaborates with and presents works by artists such as Joseph A. Walker, Pearl Cleage, Cheryl L. West and Shay Youngblood.

 Though the Ensemble is an African-American run troupe, it is colorblind when it comes to welcoming directors, designers, performers, playwrights and audiences.
 Pulitzer Prize-winning playwright August Wilson has visited the Ensemble, and influential dramatist Ntozake Shange has directed the troupe.
 Performers Ossie Davis and Ruby Dee have also offered their support to the company.

 In August 2006, the Ensemble announced its selection of Eileen J. Morris as its new artistic director.
 As the artistic airector, Morris will manage the Ensemble's repertoire of six main stage productions, an aggressive tour education program, a young performers program and other projects to advance the artistic mission of the theatre.